alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-doubting-has-impurity.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Doubting that he has undergone ritual impurity"
+date: 2019-09-01
 hijri: Muharram 02, 1441 AH
-source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 8732-1"
+source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 8732, question 1"
-chapter: "Nullifications of Wudu' (Ablution)"
-lang: en
 category: [taharah, ablution]
-note: true
 excerpt: "Does doubt count for anything in case of a person having Wudu’ (ablution) yet is not sure whether or not he passed urine, feces or broke wind due to the long period he stayed ritually pure?"
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz